Tax Guide for Liquor Store Operators and Owners

 - Take a physical inventory at least once a year.

-- Ensure that your records of purchases for resale are accurate and complete and do not include supplies or other items not for resale.
+- Ensure that your records of purchases for resale are accurate and complete, and do not include supplies or other items not for resale.

 Common Inventory Losses

-Keep your eye out for the following types of losses:
+Look out for the following types of losses:

 - Money pocketed by employees and covered up by not ringing up the sale or ringing it up at a lesser amount.